AB-School/9-11-23-Through-9-15-23/README.md

 They also made a small "tortise" robot used for drawing in the real world and not on the computer only.
 Also another mention:
-In order to import turtle into python do this command line: "from turtle import *"
+In order to import turtle into python do this command line: "from turtle import *" or "import turtle"

 They taught us some code in Python for Turtle and that was it.